ismasan/persistent/README.markdown

 ## Other alternatives

 This library is meant for simple use cases.
-If you want serious object persistence please check solutions such as CouchDB (http://couchdb.apache.org/), DataMapper (http://github.com/datamapper/dm-core/tree/master) or the similarly named Persistable gem (http://github.com/andykent/persistable/tree/master)
+If you want serious object persistence please check solutions such as CouchDB (http://couchdb.apache.org/), DataMapper (http://github.com/datamapper/dm-core/tree/master) or the similarly named Persistable gem (http://github.com/andykent/persistable/tree/master).

+Also, Stone (http://github.com/ndemonner/stone/tree/master) looks pretty neat!